Please note: Functionality described on this page requires Download Monitor version 4.3 or above.

 Your PayPal Gateway Settings

 In order to accept PayPal payments on your website, you will need to configure some things in your WordPress dashboard.
-If you go to your Download Monitor settings and click on the Payment Methods tab, there will be links in the top of your screen to configure your payment methods.
+If you go to your Download Monitor settings and click on the Payment Methods tab, there will be links at the top of your screen to configure your payment methods.
 Click on PayPal.

 Above is a screenshot of what your PayPal settings screen looks like.
 We’ve added numbers so we can explain each field for you below but also so we can reference to a specific settings field later on.
 Some of the field values have been blurred out in the screenshot to prevent abuse of our keys.
 Remember that if someone knows your keys, they can use them to control your PayPal account.
 Never share them with anyone.